Most New Zealand tourism on offer doesn’t do justice to this theme. We consider wildlife to be an important part of the country.

 Just an hour north of Auckland is a special opportunity to spot kiwis in their natural environment.
 Pam and Tristan from Habitat Tours got in contact with our team in October 2014, to explain their idea of proposing kiwi spotting tours and we jumped on this incredible experience.Find out more

-The Otago Peninsula is known for its wildlife and is one of the best spots to observe the endemic yellow-eyed penguin or "hoiho".
+The Otago Peninsula is known for its wildlife and is one of the best places to see the endemic yellow-eyed penguin or "hoiho".
 There are several companies offering tours but our approach is always to work with the provider who can benefit the most from the financial support.Find out more

 The perfect family holiday without a tablet screen in sight!
 Experience the best of the South Island with a whole heap of wildlife and the outdoors included.Discover More